Skip to Content

 As a member of the patient care team, students will have access to information from patient medical records and/or computer-stored information.
 This information may not be discussed with anyone unless this disclosure is required in the performance of duties and responsibilities.
 It is a breach of confidentiality to review medical records or to access computer-stored patient information not required in the performance of assigned duties.

 Students are responsible for maintaining the confidence of patients by sharing confidential information only with others who need to know and by handling any documentation of information appropriately.
-Students are required to submit a signed confidentiality statement during the Foundations of Clinical Practice I course and each year after that an online confidentiality statement is required.
+Students are required to submit a signed confidentiality statement during Orientation and each year after that an online confidentiality statement is required.

 Students should note that the confidentiality policy applies to all student-patient interactions, in both formal curricular and extracurricular or volunteer contexts.